National Assembly (Suriname)

 The National Assembly (De Nationale Assemblée, commonly abbreviated "DNA") is the Parliament, representing the legislative branch of government in Suriname.
 It is a unicameral legislature.
 The assembly has been situated in the former park house at the Independence Square in Paramaribo, after a fire destroyed the old building of representation on 1 August 1996.
 A reconstruction of the old building was completed in 2022.

 The 51 members of parliament are elected every five years by open list proportional representation on the basis of the country's component districts.
-The most recent elections were held on 25 May 2020.
+The most recent elections were held on 25 May 2025.
 The current Chairman of the Assembly, Marinus Bee, was appointed on 14 July 2020.
 Dew Sharman was appointed as Vice Chairman on 29 June 2020.

 History

-The first representation was formed by the Colonial States, from 1866.
+The first legislature of Surinam was the Colonial States, which first met in 1866.
 The name was changed to Estates of Suriname in 1936.
-When Suriname became an independent republic on 25 November 1975, the representation was named Parliament of the Republic of Suriname.
-This Parliament was made inoperative during the coup d'état of 1980.
+When Suriname became an independent republic on 25 November 1975, the legislature was renamed the Parliament of the Republic of Suriname.
+Parliament was made inoperative during the coup d'état of 1980.
 In 1985, the Parliament was replaced by an appointed Assembly.
 The National Assembly, in its current form, dates from 1987.
 In that year, democracy was reestablished after the coup and a new constitution was adopted, organizing the Assembly, so new elections could be held on 25 November 1987.
 From here on, elections were held.

 In some cases, a two-thirds majority is required, like the election of the President.
 If those votes fail, De Verenigde Volksvergadering (the United People's Assembly) is called.
-In those meetings, the Districts and Resorts will participate, and vote on the issue by majority.
+In those meetings, representatives from the Districts and Resorts will participate, and vote on the issue by majority.